Sales & Marketing

 Marketing operations, sales process design, customer success, and the founder-side work that keeps revenue coming in and customers staying.

-Sales and marketing operations are some of the messier corners of the modern company because the work spans creative judgement, technical setup, vendor sprawl, and reporting that nobody fully trusts.
-The posts in this cluster focus on the operational side: campaign request workflows that don't lose briefs in Slack, content review processes that ship faster than they wait, sales pipeline stages that survive contact with the customer, and the customer-success bridge between sales promises and product reality.
-We try not to write "top 10 SEO tips" pieces.
-We do write about process design for marketing, sales, and CS teams, especially mid-market teams that have outgrown a freelancer or two and now need a playbook to keep five people aligned.
-Most of the failure modes here aren't strategic.
-They're operational.
-A great campaign with a broken brief-to-publish process loses more value than a mediocre campaign run well.
-If you're staring at a marketing or sales process that nobody has written down, the pieces below are the right starting reading list.
+Sales and marketing operations are some of the messiest corners of a modern company, because the work spans creative judgement, technical setup, vendor sprawl, and reporting nobody fully trusts.
+The posts in this cluster stay on the operational side: campaign request workflows that don't lose briefs in Slack, content review that ships instead of stalling, sales pipeline stages that survive contact with a real customer, and the customer-success handoff between what sales promised and what the product actually does.
+We don't write "top 10 SEO tips" pieces.
+We write about process design for marketing, sales, and CS teams, especially mid-market teams that have outgrown a freelancer or two and now need a shared playbook to keep five people aligned.
+Most of the failure modes here aren't strategic; they're operational.
+A great campaign with a broken brief-to-publish process loses more value than an average campaign run cleanly.
+The same goes for a sales team: in our experience with operations teams, the process a deal moves through matters more than which CRM logs it, because reps without a shared process forecast badly and ramp slowly.
+A customer health score helps only if someone acts on it before renewal, not after.
+If you're staring at a marketing or sales process that nobody has written down yet, the reads below are the right starting list.
+Write the process first.
+The dashboard can wait.

 Frequently asked questions